 Hiring is warm and fuzzy.
 It isn’t (nor should it be) a robotic skills match-up, an impersonal interrogation or a popularity contest.

 The first clue about what an employer is looking for is usually indicated in the job description.
 If it says 1-3 years of experience, guess what?
 They are looking for someone without a lot of experience.
 If you do have significant experience, you have two choices:

 1) Prove you are willing to step down to a lower level.
-Which means less money and not saying “this is how we used to do it at my old company.”
+This means less money and not saying “this is how we used to do it at my old company.”

 2) Don’t apply.
 Unless it is a dream company and you are dying to get your foot in the door.
 If so, go back to #1.

-It sounds like in the case of this job seeker, she needs to do a better job of proving she is perfectly qualified, not over-qualified nor under-qualified.
+It sounds like in the case of this job seeker, she needs to do a better job of proving she is perfectly qualified, not over-qualified or under-qualified.
 How?

 Learn Everything You Can About the Company

-Sure, scour the company’s website, know what their mission is and learn about projects, clients, customers and everything else.
-However, there is no replacement for a person to person conversation to gain the inside scoop on what is really going on inside the company.
+Sure, scour the company’s website, know what its mission is and learn about projects, clients, customers, and everything else.
+However, there is no replacement for a person-to-person conversation to gain the inside scoop on what is really going on inside the company.